 Dear Friends and Colleagues –

-The Police Foundation, and its leaders have made significant contributions to policing.
+The National Police Foundation, and its leaders have made significant contributions to policing.
 I follow in very large footprints.
 Our first President Charles H. Rogovin led the U.S. Department of Justice’s Law Enforcement Assistance Administration (LEAA).
 Our second President, Patrick V. Murphy, served as the Commissioner of the New York City Police Department.
 Hubert Williams was one of our Nation’s pioneering African-American police leaders.
 Redland’s California Police Chief Jim Bueermann (Ret.) brought a spirit of innovation and stimulating curiosity about police futures and technology to the Foundation.
-These are no small shoes to fill and the mission of the Police Foundation today is as essential as it ever was.
+These are no small shoes to fill and the mission of the National Police Foundation today is as essential as it ever was.

 Not many of us have the opportunity to work in a role so closely aligned with their passion in life.
 For me, growing up the son of a police officer and then spending nearly 30 years working in and supporting the law enforcement and criminal justice community at both the federal and local levels, this is the opportunity of a lifetime and one that I will honor and cherish.
 Below, I want to describe two important areas of focus for my tenure as President.
 We will continuously shape and refocus these areas as needed to accomplish our mission of advancing policing through innovation and science.